-- Disconnect the wire from the spark plug. - Wear gloves when servicing the blade. - 1.
-Disconnect the spark-plug wire from the spark plug.
-Refer to Preparing for Maintenance (page 14). - 2.
+- 1. Disconnect the spark-plug wire from the spark plug.
+Refer to Preparing for Maintenance (page 11). - 2.
 Tip the machine onto its side, with the air filter up. - 3.
 Use a block of wood to hold the blade steady. - 4.
 Remove the blade (turn the blade bolt counterclockwise), saving all the mounting hardware. - 5.
-Install the new blade (turn the blade bolt clockwise) and all mounting hardware (Figure 28).
+Install the new blade (turn the blade bolt clockwise) and all mounting hardware (Figure 23).

-Important: Position the curved ends of the blade to point toward the machine housing.

-6. Use a torque wrench to tighten the blade bolt to 82 N-m (60 ft-lb).
+- Important: Position the curved ends of the blade to point toward the machine housing. - 6.
+Use a torque wrench to tighten the blade bolt to 82 N-m (60 ft-lb).